 Procedures of accounting for partnerships and corporations.
 Additional topics include fixed assets, current liabilities and payroll, long-term liabilities, investments, statement of cash flows, analysis of financial statements, and an introduction to cost accounting.
-Prerequisite: grade of C or better in Accounting 1-Principles, 10-101-111 and prerequisite or co-requisite: Math of Finance, 10-804-144.
+Prerequisite: grade of C or better in 10-101-111 and completion of or concurrent enrollment in 10-804-144.